hayeah/sike-react-native-course/intro/index.md

 [9:49:31 PM] <END>   Building Haste Map (4003ms) [9:49:31 PM] <END>   Building Dependency Graph (14440ms)
 ```

++ By default the packager will listen on port 8081.

 Test to see if you can get the bundled project from the packager: